jtv/libpqxx/UPGRADING.md

 because the conversion is allowed to refer to its input data.

 Most code won't need to care about this change.
-A calling function is usually done very quickly with its converted value, or immediately arranges for more durable storage.
+A calling function is usually either done very quickly with its converted value, or it immediately arranges for more permanent storage.
 If you call `pqxx::to_string()` for example, you get a `std::string` containing the SQL string.
 All that changes in that case is the conversion process skipping an internal copy step, making it a bit faster.

 ### Using conversions